CivicaDigital/MongoRocks/README.md

         ]
     }

-All of them have the integer `1` in the field, in some it's inside an array.
+All of them have the integer `1` in the `foo` field, in some it's inside an array.
 When we use the filter `{ foo: 1 }` however we actually return all three, this is because when Mongo reaches an array it will iterate through it looking for any match in the array.

 If we want to find an element in a specific position in an array then we can use an ordinal position with a dot delimiter `{ 'foo.0': 1 }`.
 This will only return the documents where the the `1` is first element in the array.

-### Exercise Four:  Select array elements
+### Exercise Three:  Select array elements

-You have three tasks now:

 1. Find all the students with `Judy` as any of their names.
 (There's 582.)
-2. Find all the students with `Judy` as their first name.
+1. Find all the students with `Judy` as their first name.
 (There's 266.)
-3. Find all the students with `Judy` as their first name and `Grace` as their second name.
+1. Find all the students with `Judy` as their first name and `Grace` as their second name.
 (There's 17.)

 Arrays can also contain documents, which can be filtered on.
 If we want to get everyone who's got a score of `50` then we can use `{ 'enrolments.score': 50 }`.
 If we want to find everyone who's got a score of `50` in the `Systems and Control Technology` course then we have a problem.